Canadian Imperial Bank of Commerce quarterly profit beats expectations

-TORONTO (Reuters) - Canadian Imperial Bank of Commerce beat analysts’ estimates for quarterly profit on Thursday, driven by much lower-than-expected provisions.
+Canadian Imperial Bank of Commerce (CM.TO) beat analysts' estimates for quarterly profit on Thursday, driven by much lower-than-expected provisions.

 Net income excluding one-off items rose to C$1.67 billion ($1.38 billion), or C$3.59, in the three months ended April 30, compared with C$441 million, or 94 Canadian cents, a year earlier.
 Analysts had expected C$3.01 a share, according to IBES data from Refinitiv.